simian-lab/WordPress/wp-content/plugins/woocommerce/readme.txt

 6. A product archive (grid).

 == Changelog ==

+= 2.1.11 - 09/06/2014 =
+* Fix - Plain text email display of customer address.
+* Fix - Saving tax rates threw notices (missing git cherry pick).

+= 2.1.10 - 03/06/2014 =
+* Fix - Removed unecessary localization from edit account.
+* Fix - Admin welcome screen css.
+* Fix - Fixed my account setting values to wrong user submitted strings.
+* Fix - Menu order terms were coming back empty.
+* Fix - Fix notice that occurs from external function call.
+* Fix - Addons page, reference new json API endpoint.
+* Fix - Notices when rendering WooCommerce Shop as Front Page.
+* Fix - Prevent undefined notice for Layered Nav title.
+* Fix - state_province is not required for mijireh any longer.
+* Fix - Fix coupon limit checks and enhance to check ID by provided email (if logged out).
+* Fix - Danish krone symbol.
+* Fix - check for the existence of the cart during the is_available().
+* Fix - Fixes performance degredation on large wp_options tables.
+* Fix - improved the shortcodes button for support WordPress 3.9.
+* Tweak - Stronger session ID generation.
+* Dev - Add action hooks when saving tax rates.

+= 2.1.9 - 14/05/2014 =
+* Fix - fix case-insensitive matching for coupon posts with uppercase chars.
+* Fix - Make the welcome page RTL compatible.
+* Fix - Sanitize, but decode, flat rate shipping method ids.
+UTF-8 Friendly.
+* Fix - Stop sending line items to Mijireh.
+Like PayPal, Mijireh struggles with out prices including tax due to rounding errors.
+Since the validation cannot be disabled, its better to just send the order as 1 item.
+This will prevent rounding errors and payment failures.
+Prices excluding tax are unaffected.
+* Fix - Fix fee/coupon lines typo in REST API order response.
+* Fix - Fixes a fatal error when WC()->payment_gateways()->get_available_payment_gateways() is called in the admin.
+* Fix - is_available check in shipping for excluding countries was backwards.
+* Fix - Encoding of @ in download links.
+* Fix - Revise how variation attributes are deleted/updated.
+Prevents issues with WPE caching when you delete and then update right after.
+* Fix - Trim commas and empty lines off address formats.
+* Fix - defined a min value to cart quantity input.
+* Fix - Fix qty input styling in Firefox 29.
+* Fix - Use WP SEO class method rather than deprecated fn.
+* Fix - Cleaned up logic in email_instructions.
+* Fix - Prevent empty session data being stored until a cookie or session exists to retrieve it.
+* Fix - fixed WC_Product_Variable::set_stock() compatibility with WC_Product::set_stock().
+* Fix - Fix notice when not scanning any files in system status.
+* Fix - Made wc_get_product_terms support custom menu_order by using get_terms and an include.
+* Fix - Correct character 3 vaildation for UK postcodes.
+* Tweak - Add a tip for default selections, and use opt groups for the long bulk edit list.
+* Tweak - Option to toggle enable_for_virtual for COD, rather than just doing it.
+* Dev - Introduce `woocommerce_coupon_data_panels` action.
+* Dev - Add $package to is_available shipping method hooks.
+* Dev - Add tool for disabling shipping rate cache for debug.

+= 2.1.8 - 30/04/2014 =
+* Fix - Prevent saving duplicate skus in quick edit.
+* Fix - Sorting of downloads on my account page.
+* Fix - Clear cached API reports when deleting other order transients.
+* Fix - Shipping calculator cart messages.
+* Fix - Display of UTF8 attributes on view order page.
+* Fix - Changed the way the order review html is appended to the checkout page via JS to reduce likelihood of errors.
+* Fix - Allow removing downloads from product by removing all rows.
+* Fix - Ignore variation stock if disabled globally.
+* Fix - Prevent duplicate admin menu items when using menu editor plugins.
+* Tweak - Updated REST API docs link.
+* Tweak - Updated prettyphoto dependencies.
+* Tweak - Customer search performance improvements.
+* Tweak - Made default shipping label clearer.
+* Tweak - Default order email to user email.
+* Tweak - Only show downloadable item related text when product has downloads.
+* Tweak - Improved Abstract product constructor.
+* Tweak - Add COD instructions to emails.

+= 2.1.7 - 10/04/2014 =
+* Fix - Allow WC API to generate API keys for different user than the one that is making request.
+* Fix - Fix the SKU search logic so it works with other filters.
+* Fix - Correctly round shipping + shipping tax together when passes the tax inclusive total to paypal.
+* Fix - orderby - skip adding hidden input of submit on a GET so JS can submit properly.
+* Fix - Check wc_checkout_params.is_checkout against string '1' instead of int 1.
+* Fix - Check order exists when resuming on checkout.
+* Fix - When removing base taxes, round to precision.
+* Fix - Ensure _order_currency is set.
+* Fix - Use `$wpdb->db_version()` instead of `mysql_get_server_info()` deprecated in PHP 5.5.
+* Fix - myaccount registration added check for auto generate password option.
+* Fix - API: normalize both key and value before calculating OAuth signature.
+* Fix - API: double-encode percent symbols when normalizing parameters.
+* Fix - API: Remove post_parent so grouped simple products are also returned.
+* Fix - Clear featured transients when needed.
+* Fix - Stay on checkout when removing coupon.
+* Fix - Prevent totals refreshing on every keydown event on the checkout.
+* Fix - When hierarchy is off, only show children in the cat widget.
+* Fix - Delete term count transients after stock status change and trashed post.
+* Fix - During save_meta_boxes, only save for the "main" post being saved, not nested or subsequent save_post events.
+* Fix - Stop _wc_session_expires autoloading.
+* Fix - Remove nonce from comment form to prevent issues with caching.
+* Fix - reset grouped products correctly to work with short codes.
+* Fix - In admin, work out cart discount without tax amounts.
+* Tweak - Apply filters to $product_type and we can set a default product type to new products.
+* Tweak - wp_kses_post for meta display in admin.
+* Tweak - woocommerce_order_cancelled_notice hook.
+* Tweak - Use is_ssl() for get_woocommerce_api_url().
+* Tweak - Changes to filters to see if shipping is needed or not in the cart class.
+* Tweak - Chunk option names in cleanup_sessions() to reduce load.
+* Tweak - Change \WC_Order::add_order_note cap to edit_shop_order instead of manage_woocommerce.
+* Tweak - Allow filtering order statuses in dashboard reports widget.
+* Tweak - Added is_paying_customer() to easily check if a user is a WC customer.
+* Tweak - Allow query string fallback for REST API SSL auth.
+* Tweak - woocommerce_coupon_get_discount_amount filter in coupon class.
+* Tweak - More friendly/less blunt "no shipping" messages.
+* Tweak - use network_site_url instead of network_admin_url for multisite.
+* Tweak - Updater - Only show upgrade notices, and use transient cache.
+* Tweak - get_image_id method for use in email template.
+Shows correct variation images.
+* Tweak - added validation when save the frontend colors.

 = 2.1.6 - 25/03/2014 =
 * Fix - Fixed a bug where cron events are scheduled using a function name rather than a hook name.